 Invest in 35mm lenses equipped with integrated camera stabilization hardware to achieve the smoothest results possible.
 Combined with IS camera bodies, these lenses provide better and more stable shots.

 Canon users open up new possibilities with a set of 35mm and 85mm lenses.
-This combination covers both larger and smaller image sections.
-This combination gives them the freedom to confidently take street, travel, and landscape shots.
-Switching to an 85mm lens results in portraits with better subject isolation and bokeh.
+This combination covers both wider and tighter framing.
+It gives them the freedom to confidently shoot street, travel, and landscape photos.
+Switching to an 85mm lens allows for portraits with better subject isolation and bokeh.

 One such 35mm lens is the SIRUI AURORA Series 85mm F1.4 Full-Frame Autofocus Lens.
 It features an aspherical lens for professional portrait photography.
-The F1.4 also works flawlessly in low light and delivers sharp and detailed portraits with clear subject isolation and creamy bokeh for Canon users.
+The F1.4 aperture also performs flawlessly in low light, delivering sharp and detailed portraits with clear subject isolation and creamy bokeh for Canon users.

 The lens is made from high-quality ED and HR glass and features next-generation optical design that ensures outstanding portrait performance.
-The lens weighs just over 500 grams, making it easy to carry.
-It is excellent for combining with the above-mentioned 35mm lenses and supports you in creating creative work.
+Weighing just over 500 grams, it is easy to carry.
+It pairs excellently with the 35mm lenses mentioned above and supports you in creating creative work.

 Summary:

-The five criteria mentioned above for the Canon 35mm lens this year are sorted by price and features.
-The combination of a 35mm lens with an 85mm lens offers more creative freedom for close-up shots.
-One such lens is the SIRUI AURORA Series 85mm F1.4 Full-Frame Autofocus Lens, with which Canon users can achieve both wide and closer shots in combination with the above-mentioned 35mm camera lenses.
+The five criteria for Canon 35mm lenses listed above are sorted by price and features this year.
+Combining a 35mm lens with an 85mm lens offers more creative freedom for close-up shots.
+One such lens is the SIRUI AURORA Series 85mm F1.4 Full-Frame Autofocus Lens, which, combined with the 35mm camera lenses mentioned above, allows Canon users to capture both wide and closer shots.